Chunt0/ImageLabeling/README.md

 ## Easy-Peazy
 --------------
 - Clone this repo
+- create a folder named old/
+- place images to be renamed in ./old/ -> run rename.py
 - Create two folders inside of static/
     - one named 'target'
     - the second name 'completed'